-- If you’re not careful, it’s always the same person who gets the shine.
+- If you’re not careful, the same person always gets the shine.

-- It can be demotivating for the people who don’t get recognition for their work (Am I a loser if I don’t win?
-What about my hard work?)
+- People who don’t get recognition for their work can easily feel demotivated (Am I a loser if I don’t win?
+What about my hard work?).

 - How do you measure success?
 Do you have a new KPI every month?